tu-nguyen/MultiWeather/README.md

 # MultiWeather - An Android project for CS410
-MultiWeather is a weather app mainly focus for an individual who has interests in outdoor activities such as camping, hiking, fishing etc. Said individual always need accurate and highly localized forecase to make an informed dicision relating to their interest.
+MultiWeather is a weather app mainly focused for an individual who has interests in outdoor activities such as camping, hiking, fishing etc. Said individual always need accurate and highly localized forecast to make an informed decision relating to their interest.
 Many different weather apps and services exist, and what this app does is collect relevant short-term forecase from these sources.
 "Temp, chance of rain, and wind speed" Compute and show those data aggregated to mean, max and min.